 For a protostar to turn into an actual star, it needs to have enough mass so that the gravitational pull inward will heat its core to a high enough temperature for fusion to occur.
-The protostar needs to have at least 8 percent of the sun’s mass for this to happen.
-Otherwise, it will never generate enough heat for nuclear fusion proton-proton chain reaction.
+The protostar needs at least 8 percent of the sun’s mass for this to happen.
+Otherwise, it will never generate enough heat for a nuclear fusion proton-proton chain reaction.

 A Brown Dwarf Star

 Smaller protostars follow another parkway.
 They are about 1 – 8 percent of the sun’s mass and are not big enough to generate enough pressure and heat for hydrogen fusion into helium.
 Instead, they will fuse deuterium into helium, producing something called a “brown dwarf” star.
 One of every 6000 hydrogen atoms has a nucleus with both a proton and a neutron.
 This kind of hydrogen with an extra neutron is called “deuterium.”
 The usual hydrogen atom only has a proton in its nucleus with no neutron.
 As a result, brown dwarf stars have very little fuel available for nuclear reactions.
 Even the most massive brown dwarfs have only enough to last about 100 million years, then flicker out.

 Newly formed protostars are dim and are located far to the right and lower on the HR diagram.
 As the protostar continuously warms, they move from the right to left and gradually assume their position on the HR diagram.

 Eddington was the first to discover the mass-luminosity relationship in the 1920s and explained why the main sequence of the HR diagram is a “mass sequence.”
 This is because the most massive stars are also the brightest as the temperature in the core is greater – they are the most massive and the hottest.